HeatherHillers/qfield_vegetation_monitoring/demo1_hello/README.md

 ### Main template structure

-vegetation_monitoring.qml just contains the main Item component, a button to open it, and a loader to load it.
+demo1_hello.qml just contains the main Item component, a button to open it, and a loader to load it.
 It is equivalent to the main class of any QGIS plugin.

 ### Turn it On and Off again